 - Network, Network, Network.
 One of the key tools of job-hunting is utilizing your network to find your next career step, whether another internship or a job upon graduation.
 Build professional relationships with your supervisor(s) and other managers in the organization.
-These people are also a good source for getting other job-hunting advice and tips from their years of experience, especially in China.
+These people are also a good source for getting other job-hunting advice and tips from their years of experience.

 - Leave with Tangible Accomplishments.
 One of your goals with any internship is leaving it with some tangible results – both for your resume and your career portfolio.
 Maybe you developed a brochure, computerized an inventory system, organized a sales conference, met with clients, tracked industry trends, etc. Think about what you want to put on your CV, and make sure you can talk about your achievements during interviews.

 Hint: Keeping a journal may help you remember all the things you accomplished on your internship.